Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Related Work

 \subsection{Platforms for Demonstrations}

 As discussed earlier, effectively gathering demonstrations with an appropriate platform is crucial for acquiring high-quality demonstrations.
-Last year, the ALOHA platform~\cite{Zhao2023LearningHardware} was designed to provide an affordable and accessible platform for bimanual teleoperation, allowing users to control two robotic arms simultaneously.
+Recently, the ALOHA platform~\cite{Zhao2023LearningHardware} was designed to provide an affordable and accessible platform for bimanual teleoperation, allowing users to control two robotic arms simultaneously.
 The newer version of ALOHA includes a mobile platform, allowing it to perform manipulations over a larger area~\cite{Zipeng2024MobileREAL-WORLD}.
-However, both platforms require the human to be physically present next to the robot, to provide control input, due to lack of effective remote visual perception.
-Additionally, the two-finger parallel gripper used in the platform lacks dexterity, limiting its ability to perform certain complex manipulations.
+However, both platforms require the human to be physically present next to the robot, to provide control input, due to lack of effective remote visual perception. \cite{Kim2023TrainingTransfer} proposed a master-to-robot policy transfer system that does not require robots for teaching force feedback-based manipulation tasks.
+However, the two-finger parallel gripper used in the platform lacks dexterity, limiting its ability to perform certain complex manipulations.
 To facilitate the demonstration of dexterous manipulations, DexCap was specifically designed for capturing and analyzing tasks involving intricate manipulation~\cite{Wang2024DexCap:Manipulation}.
 However, DexCap still requires the physical presence of a human demonstrator.
 To facilitate robotic teleoperation, Open-TeleVision was designed to enhance remote control through immersive and active visual feedback~\cite{Xuxin2024Open-TeleVision:Feedback}.
 Despite this, Open-TeleVision still lacks haptic feedback, and suffers from motion sickness due to tightly coupled motion latency.
 In this work, a VR-based teleoperation platform AMAS, developed by Extend Robotics, is proposed to be integrated with SenseGlove to address the limitations of the prior art.
 Similar to the approach in~\cite{Li2023ImmersiveLearning}, the incorporation of haptic feedback is expected to enhance the human demonstration experience.
 Additionally, a new multi-modal architecture is proposed to incorporate vision-based ACT with haptic information with increased dexterity.